Love Sex Aur Dhokha: Awards

 Namrata Rao and Pritam Das won the Best Editing and the Best Sound Design Award awards respectively at the 56th Filmfare Awards.
 Sneha Khanwalkar received the R. D. Burman Music Award.
 The film received the Best Film Award, while Banerjee received the Best Director Award at the 2011 Stardust Awards in the searchlight category.

+Sequel

+Love Sex Aur Dhoka 2 (LSD 2) a sequel by Banerjee with a tagline of "Love in the Times of the Internet" is set to release in 2024.